UniversalTze/OpenJudge/services/README.md

 The services are as follows:

-- `application`: The frontend web application, built with Next.js
+- `application`: The frontend web application, built with Vite/React/Express
 - `gateway`: The API gateway, built with FastAPI
-- `auth`: The authentication service
+- `auth`: The authentication service built with Golang Fibre
-- `problems`: The problems service, that handles problem CRUD operations and recommendations
+- `problems`: The problems service, built with FastAPI
-- `submission`: The code submission service
+- `submission`: The code submission service built with FastAPI & Celery
-- `execution`: The code execution service
+- `execution`: The code execution service built with Celery